juokaz/juokaz.com/_posts/2012-12-27-how-are-you-doing.markdown

 I have a few friends who do reply to my messages, but would never initiate a communication themselves.
 It looks like an interview.
 This will go on for as long as I can be bothered.
 And if I'm not anymore...
 Boom, gone.
 That's how much it takes for a relationship to go, because well, one of the parties weren't really willing to do much about it anyway.
 And that's fine.
 You might think it's fine, but I don't think it is.
 I think valuing people you know is worth it, chances are you might regret not working hard on connecting with them later.

 I have a few friends who understand this.
-And that has kept us as friends for a very long time, even given how everyone has moved to different places, lifestyles and lifes.
-For example I met up with one in Prague, after speaking at the Future of Web Apps there.
+And that has kept us as friends for a very long time, even given how everyone has moved to different places, lifestyles and lives.
+For example I met up with one in Prague to stay a few extra days after speaking at the Future of Web Apps there.
 None of us live in Prague, or in Czech Republic.
 I happen to be in Prague that week.
 My friend happen to be bro enough to show up.
 That's how it works.

+I find it strange that so many people can only communicate when in person.
+This seams to be against all of the tools which were created to extend that: mobile phones, email, social networks, etc. I guess too many assume that a tool does some magic.
+That's not really the case, you have to use them, you have to show effort to communicate through them.
+It's not like people don't want to talk, they do, it's just that doing that through a transceiver seems odd.
+It shouldn't be odd.

 It always only takes a single "how are you doing?", don't be shy.
 Just that people end up waiting for the other end to do that first.
 And it never happens.
-So do it more and you'd realize how many people are waiting for that.
+So do it more and you'd realize how many people are waiting for that, even though they haven't seen your face in person for a long time.
+We are in 21st century, thus your village is not where your relationships end.

 *\*all illustrations done by Frits from hikingartist.com*